SkylineCommunications/dataminer-docs-connectors/connector/doc/Shelly_Pro_1PM.md

 ### Relay

-On this page you can monitor and control the inputs and relay configuration.
+On this page, you can monitor and control the inputs and relay configuration.

 ### Status

-This page allows you to monitor the energy, power, voltage, current and temperature and to configure limits.
+This page allows you to monitor the energy, power, voltage, current, and temperature, and to configure limits.